mozilla/gecko-dev/testing/raptor/raptor/perfdocs/browsertime.rst

 Safari Technology Preview comes bundled with an appropriate ``safaridriver`` binary, and browsertime (via selenium) automatically launches this.

-You will need to have installed the most up to date application version either by updating an existing installation on your MacOS or downloading it from https://developer.apple.com/safari/resources/ and ensure you download the one appropriate to your MacOS version
+You will need to have installed the most up-to-date application version either by updating an existing installation on your MacOS or downloading it from https://developer.apple.com/safari/resources/ and ensure you download the one appropriate to your MacOS version

 You can launch vanilla Browsertime with Safari Technology Preview as follows: